tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the TLS connection to the backend server (if in Split Mode).
 In the latter case, it does not make any changes to the TLS messages, but just blindly forwards them.

+If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an illegal_parameter alert if the decrypted ClientESNIInner from the second ClientHello does not match that of the first ClientHello.

 ## Shared Mode Server Behavior